woocommerce/woocommerce-rest-api-docs/source/includes/v3/_coupons.md

 # Coupons #

-This section lists all API that can be used to create, edit or otherwise manipulate coupons.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate coupons.

 ## Coupon Properties ##